 Rudy, age 10 weeks, arrived in foster care.
 This puppy had a strong heart murmur so the breeder would be unable to sell him.
 Many breeders would put a puppy down but this breeder agreed to surrender him to us so we can do the testing and hopefully give the puppy a chance at a good life.
 We did not pay the breeder anything for the puppy.
 He is 4.1# and was 10 weeks of age last Friday.

 Rudy has Pulmonary Stenosis.
 This means that the right side of his heart has to work extra hard to pump the blood out through too small an opening.
 It could be the flaps are stuck or there is some band above the opening that is blocking the blood.
 There is a surgery for this but she doesn’t want to do it right away.
 She wants to see him in 3 months when he is older and larger.
 She will then redo the testing and see if there are changes.
 In the meantime she is trying medication called Atenolol (which is given to humans for high blood pressure).
 She says it might slow him down some.
 He will be seeing our vet regularly to check his blood pressure to see if it is making a difference.
 The main thing is that if the pressure is lower the right side of his heart may not thicken as much.
 If it appears he will need surgery, we will be making the trip to MSU for further evaluation.
 There is no long term prognosis yet ! but I’m much more hopeful than I was before the ultrasound.

-Zeke, age 5, is back in foster care.
+Zeke, age 6, is back in foster care.
 The placement didn’t work out.
 It just wasn’t the perfect match.
 He is now in a foster home where we will again work on his skin issues and let him “decompress”.
 After 7 months of foster care, we were forced to make a very hard decision for him.
 He was wonderful when he was good but he had occasional spells where he just lost control and was not a safe dog.
 We could not place him again despite all of the work done by so many.